iotmaestro/led-map-cr/README.md

 # led-map-cr
-Map of the Czech Republic with 209 addressable LED diodes.
+Map of the Czech Republic with 209 addressable LEDs.

 ![map](mapacr_budget_v02.png)